AnIdiotsGuide/discordjs-bot-guide/coding-guides/tracking-used-invites.md

 const wait = require('util').promisify(setTimeout);

 client.on('ready', async () => {
-  // "ready" isn't really ready.
-We need to wait a spell. await wait(1000);

   // Load all invites for all guilds and save them to the cache. client.guilds.cache.forEach(g => {
     g.fetchInvites().then(guildInvites => {